Building a Customer Centric Culture with Annette Pedroza

 Having over 20 years of customer service experience, Annette Pedroza helps companies uncover their CX potential by showing ways in which they can improve their overall customer service techniques as a brand.
 In doing so, Annette has figured out three of the most impactful methods that make the biggest difference in customer satisfaction.
 Those three being leadership, assessment, and involvement all help to guide companies to higher NPS scores, better survey results, and long-term customer delight.
 The first step to having effective, company-wide change is implementing new tactics with those in leadership positions, allowing their example to initiate trickle-down change to other employees.
 To explain this further, Annette suggests:

 I think when employees hear leadership talking about the customer, that’s really important.
-It’s also when they see leaders modelling customer centric behaviours, when they’ve done something that’s maybe not the most cost effective thing but it’s right by the customer, when they see that, they’re much more likely to follow and be in that same mind frame.
+It’s also when they see leaders modeling customer centric behaviors, when they’ve done something that’s maybe not the most cost effective thing but it’s right by the customer, when they see that, they’re much more likely to follow and be in that same mind frame.

-When leaders implement change within their organisation and set an example, employees tend to follow suit and positive results are sure to come.
+When leaders implement change within their organization and set an example, employees tend to follow suit and positive results are sure to come.

 Improving CX Through Company Assessment